Student Activities

 Keio University owns 16 forests, an equivalent of 161.6 hectares of land, that range from the Tohoku region all the way down to the Chugoku region.
 These “Keio Forests” are operated with the help of alumni who specialize in forestry.
 Our activities focus on afforestation and silviculture which are, in turn, used to contribute to the local community through environmental education and research.

 We at Keio University are committed to deepening our relationships with people living in the regions near these forests through nature-positive interactive events and similar activities.
-As such, we are regularly involved with inviting forestry experts and environmental scientists to give presentations on these topics and help organize related symposiums and conferences.
+As such, we regularly host symposiums and presentations featuring forestry experts and environmental scientists.

 We believe that involving people in planting, raising, and recycling trees in the Keio Forests provides them with valuable opportunities to reflect on the SDGs.